Intellectually disabled man wins landmark case against eviction in Hobart

 ‘Half packed and prepared.’

-To guard Parsons, Bartl needed to recognize the actual cause Housing Tasmania wanted him out.
+To guard Parsons, Bartl needed to recognize the actual cause of Housing Tasmania wanting him out.
 He filed a freedom of information request.

 What got here again confirmed that in October 2013, Housing Tasmania had banned one of Parsons’ friends from journeying the unit over anti-social behavior.

-The note worked, and the person did not return, consistent with court submissions.
+The note worked, and the person did not return, which was consistent with court submissions.

-Four years later, any other friend becomes staying with Parsons once in a while.
+Four years later, any other friend stays with Parsons occasionally.
 “I don’t suppose Gregory was in a position to say no,” Bartl says.
 “I don’t think he feels assured enough.”

-Bartl stresses that the person changed into now not living on the property, but Housing Tasmania seemed to agree with otherwise.
-This time, Parsons got an eviction word.
+Bartl stresses that the person changed into not living on the property, but Housing Tasmania seemed to agree otherwise.
+This time, Parsons got an eviction notice.